-The first session begins with a detailed conversation about your history, activities and goals.
+The first session begins with a detailed conversation about your history, activities, and goals.
 Subsequent sessions begin with a quick check-in.
 The second step of every session is a postural assessment, in which I observe your standing posture from the front, back and sides.

 I will also ask you to walk, breathe deeply or perform other simple movements.
-If you are under a doctor’s care and have any test results or imaging, please bring a copy to your first appointment.

 The majority of each session involves hands-on manipulation of your fascia, muscles and nerves.
 Most of this work is done while you lie on a massage table, although some work happens as you sit or stand.
 As I work, I will ask you to make small, gentle movements; for example, slowly pointing and flexing your ankle as I work on your calf.
 During the session, I will periodically ask you to stand up and walk.
 This will help both of us to assess changes, and allows me to adjust my work as needed based upon your body’s responses.

 At the end of each session, we will discuss homework: a stretch or strengthening exercise, a yoga pose, or more often, a movement exploration.
 Your homework can be done in just a few seconds a few times per day, and is an essential part of creating lasting change.

 I will work with you throughout the session to ensure the proper amount of pressure.
 If the pressure is too light, you may not see long-term change (although effective neural manipulation can be surprisingly gentle).
 If the pressure is too heavy, your tissue will contract protectively; again, you won’t get the changes you’re looking for.
 I can often feel this contraction in your tissue; however, your communication is essential.
 I work with you to find the point in between, deep enough to create change while staying within your comfort zone.